techiediaries/techiediaries/_posts/2017/2017-5-11-wordpress-ionic-2.md

 ---
-layout: post
+layout: bpost
-title: "Ionic 4/Angular: Consuming a WordPress Rest API"
+title: "Ionic 5/Angular: Consuming a WordPress Rest API"
 image: "images/content/wordpress-ionic2.png"
 tags: [wordpress,ionic]
-excerpt: "In this tutorial ,we are going to see how to build an Ionic 4 app for consuming WordPress rest API "
+excerpt: "In this tutorial ,we are going to see how to build an Ionic 5 app for consuming WordPress rest API "
+date: 2020-05-03
 ---

 {% include image.html